Sport Psychology and Its History

 In America, sport psychology’s roots date back to the late 19th and early 20th centuries when several psychologists started conducting sports-related studies.

-In 1898, psychologist Norman Triplett (1861-1934) found that cyclists made better time when they were competing against others in races versus when they cycled alone (see the first page of his article here).
+In 1898, psychologist Norman Triplett (1861-1934) found that cyclists made better time when they were competing against others in races versus when they cycled alone (read more here).
 Edward W. Scripture (1864-1945), a psychologist at Yale University, studied the reaction time of runners.

 In the 1920s psychologist Walter Miles (1885-1978), along with grad student B.C.
 Graves and college football coach Glenn “Pop” Warner, focused their attention on football.
 They wanted to find out the quickest way for offensive linemen to move in harmony after the center hiked the ball.
 Miles created his own equipment for the experiment to ascertain the players’ reaction times.